pachyderm/pachyderm/doc/cookbook/tensorflow_gpu.md

 Tensorflow provides the cuda shared libraries already as part of the image.
 However, we'll need to make sure that TensorFlow can find these shared libraries, and the NVidia shared libraries that come from installing the NVidia drivers.

-To do that, we'll need to make sure that we set `LD_LIBRARY_PATH` appropriately.
+To do that, we need to make sure that we set `LD_LIBRARY_PATH` appropriately.

 In this case we want it to be: